 Financial instruments that potentially subject the Organization to concentrations of credit risk consist of cash and cash equivalents (deposit and money market accounts) and mortgages.
 The Organization maintains cash and cash equivalents in what it believes to be high quality financial institutions, which it believes limits its risk.
-A significant amount of cash equivalents are invested in sweep investment accounts with a financial institution, which are fully insured accounts.
-As of June 30, 2023 and 2022, the Organization had approximately \$3,210,000 and \$18,349,000, respectively, of balances in excess of insurance limits covered by the Federal Deposit Insurance Corporation (FDIC).
+A significant amount of cash equivalents is invested in sweep investment accounts with a financial institution, which are fully insured accounts.
+As of June 30, 2024 and 2023, the Organization had approximately \$3,529,000 and \$3,210,000, respectively, of balances in excess of insurance limits covered by the Federal Deposit Insurance Corporation (FDIC).
 Mortgages receivables are secured by real property.